onlyjazz/flask-docs/docs/manage_subjects.md

 ##Flask Events
 In flask events page you see al subject's events, crfs and data.

----
+!!! note

-**NOTE** You can just view the data (cannot edit and add CRFs).
+    You can just view the data (cannot edit and add CRFs).
     Just site role users can edit Subject's data.

----

 You can see all subject's events list.